Runner Up NFC

 But, the Field Trial Hall of Fame recognizes not only Wins but Production.
 And at this, Whiz again proved to be ‘way out front’.
 He was bred to 8 different bitches that produced Field Trial winners.
 His get number 6 Field Champions of which 2 are also Grand Field champions and Dual Champions.
 With frozen semen he still has pups out there winning and should produce more dogs and bitches of note in the near future.

-His get include:
+His get include (with dam):

 FC Whizki’s ‘s Sting (FC Sting)